SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/slurm.md

 outside UCloud.
 UCloud/IM will keep an internal mapping between Slurm jobs and UCloud jobs, this allows it to know which UCloud job is to be updated.

+TODO The integration module should keep track of reservations and generate a warning to the user if their job is set to expire before the node reservation starts.
+This is similar to how a warning should be generated if a K8s node is cordoned.

 ### Example: Dealing with a Known Job

 In this example, we will look at how UCloud/IM (Server) deals with the monitoring of a job which it knows.
 Jobs